asifraza03/30-Days-Code-/README.md

 Problem(17)  - Difference Between Odd & Even Indices in array

 Problem(18) - Identifying Pairs of a target no. in Array.

+Problem(19) - Identifying Unique Element in an Array.